AN220152 How to retain RAM data in reset procedure and low-power mode transition in TRAVEO™ T2G family

 (SRSS->unPWR_HIBERNATE.u32Register & CY_SYSPM_PWR_WAKEUP_HIB_MASK) | CY_SYSPM_PWR_TOKEN_HIBERNATE;

-/* All the three writes to hibernate register use the same value:
+/* All the three writes to the hibernate register use the same value:

 * PWR_HIBERNATE.FREEZE=1, .UNLOCK=0x3A, .HIBERANTE=1,